sak-shy/Web-Scraping-and-analytics/README.md

 3. Project Analysis:
 ● Passed the project information to AI to identify typical buyer persona for each project (via Python script; input and output should be a csv file)
-4. Made a analysis report Using Power BI
+4. Made an analysis report Using Power BI